I get multiple emails and messages per day asking:

 I’m gonna help build you a custom workout program, step-by-step!

-After all, a workout should be developed around a person’s age, goals, nutritional strategy, free time, etc.
+After all, a workout should be developed around a person’s training age, goals, injury history, free time, and available equipment, not to mention things you ENJOY doing!

-Not only that, but it’s easy to overcomplicate this process – there are an infinite number of exercises, sets, reps, and programs to choose from.
+Considering all those factors, it’s easy to overcomplicate this process.
+There are a seemingly infinite number of exercises, sets, reps, and programs to choose from.
+Don’t worry – together, we’ll cut through the noise and get to the good stuff.

-Now, if you’re somebody that wants to skip all of that, and JUST want to be told what exactly to do:
+Now, if you’re somebody that wants to skip all of that, and JUST be told what exactly to do:

 We build customized workouts for our Online Coaching Clients and would love to have you.
-We get to know your story and struggles, your goals, and your lifestyle, and develop a workout plan that fits your schedule.
+We get to know your story: your goals, challenges, and lifestyle.
+Then we develop a workout plan specific to your schedule and needs.

 Now, if you’re more of a “figure this stuff out on my own” kind of person – we’re going to dig into how to build your own workout plan today!

 OKAY!
-Are you ready to start building your own routine and want to know how it’s done?
+Are you ready to start building your own routine?

 Great!
 Let’s do this: